Murshidabad is a wonderful district on the banks of the Bhagirathi River and was the capital of Bengal in 1717.

 These are some of the best places to visit in the Murshidabad district.

-Getting a glimpse of the royal palaces and iconic historical landmarks is really a blessing for the visitors who loves to know about the history during the eras of the Nawabs, and also those who are interested to know about the rich legacies of Bengal.
+Getting a glimpse of the royal palaces and iconic historical landmarks is really a blessing for visitors who loves to know about the history during the eras of the Nawabs, and also those who are interested to know about the rich legacies of Bengal.

 Disclaimer: Some of the links provided in the article may contain affiliate links.
 This means when you book or buy something using these links, you help support the website at no extra cost.